Torrenal/GW2Gadget/README.md

 * The API for getting gold/gem price conversions is currently broken and needs updating.
 * The Mystic Forge recipes may need updates,
   They are static and not obtained from any API
+* Threading - it's been fixed (again) - but this time from lessons-learned.
+Hopefully the whole 'locking up' or 'failing to load items/update prices/etc' is resolved?
+  Lesson?
+Don't synchronize on a Java collection.

 Author requests: